Shane Warne, one of cricket's iconic players, dies at 52

 “Shane's strength of character and enormous resilience saw him bounce back from career-threatening finger and shoulder injuries, and his stamina and his sheer will to win, and his self-belief were key factors in Australia's great side of the late 1990s and early 2000s.”

-Police in Thailand said Warne’s body was transferred to Ko Samui Hospital for an autopsy.
-Police added they did not find any wounds on Warne’s body.
+Police in Thailand said a friend staying at the same complex went to check on Warne when the cricket star failed to arrive for dinner and found him unconscious at the villa.
+Warne was taken by ambulance to Thai International Hospital but could not be revived.
+His body was transferred to Ko Samui Hospital for an autopsy.

-The Australian men's national team was told of Warne's death after play on the first day of the series-opening test match against Pakistan in Rawalpindi.
+The Australian men's national team was told of Warne's death following play on the first day of the series-opening test match against Pakistan in Rawalpindi.

 “We all grew up watching Warnie, idolizing him,” Australia captain Pat Cummins said.
-"What we loved so much about Warnie was his showmanship, his charisma, his tactics, the way he willed himself and the team around him to win games for Australia, and above all else his incredible skills as a leg-spinner.
+"What we loved so much about Warnie was his showmanship, his charisma, his tactics, the way he willed himself and the team around him to win games for Australia.

 "The game was never the same after Warnie emerged and the game will never be the same after his passing.
 Rest in peace, King.”

-Warne held the record for most test wickets (708) when he retired in 2007 after his 145th test match.
-Only Sri Lanka great Muttiah Muralitharan has passed him, with 800.
+Warne held the record for most test wickets (708) when he retired in 2007 after his 145th match.
+Only Sri Lanka off-spinner Muttiah Muralitharan has passed him, with 800.

 “Spinning was a dying art, really, till Shane Warne came along,” renowned cricket commentator Jonathan Agnew told the BBC.

-Among his career highlights were back-to-back player-of-the-match awards in the semifinals and final of the 1999 Cricket World Cup, being included among the Five Cricketers of the 20th Century by the Wisden Cricketers' Almanack, colloquially known as the sport's bible, and being part of five Ashes-winning teams against England.
+Among his career highlights were back-to-back player-of-the-match awards in the semifinals and final of the 1999 Cricket World Cup, being included among the Five Cricketers of the 20th Century by Wisden, colloquially known as the sport's bible, and being part of five Ashes-winning teams against England.
 He also played in 194 one-day internationals.

-Warne made an underwhelming test debut at the Sydney Cricket Ground in 1992 but quickly rose to become a key figure across all formats during one of the greatest sustained periods of dominance by any team in world cricket.
+Warne made an underwhelming test debut against India in Sydney in 1992 but quickly rose to become a key figure across all formats during one of the greatest sustained periods of dominance by any team in world cricket.

-He had accumulated career figures of 1-335 when he got the ball during the second innings of his third test, against Sri Lanka in '92, and finished the match by taking three wickets without conceding a run in 13 deliveries to secure the victory.
+He had accumulated career figures of 1-335 by the time he was asked to bowl during the second innings of his third test, against Sri Lanka in '92, and he finished the match by taking three wickets without conceding a run in 13 deliveries to secure an unlikely, narrow victory.

-Warne was often thrown the ball when Australia was in trouble or desperate for a wicket, and so often he was able to turn a precarious position into a victory with a mesmerizing spell of bowling,
+Warne was often given the ball when Australia was in trouble or desperate for a wicket, and so often he was able to turned matches around with a mesmerizing spell of bowling,

 He wrote himself into folklore when he delivered the "Ball of the Century" with his first toss of the 1993 Ashes tour, bowling Mike Gatting with a delivery that turned from well outside leg stump to clip the off bail.